 “They break down stigma, stare down discrimination and encourage others to do the same.”

-Beyond Blue will work with APC Athlete Welfare and Engagement Officer and six-time Paralympian Danni Di Toro to advise on APC’s mentally healthy workplace strategies and support structures for staff.
+Beyond Blue will work with APC Athlete Welfare and Engagement Officer and six-time Paralympian Danni Di Toro to advise on the APC’s mentally healthy workplace strategies and support structures for staff.

 “The partnership between Beyond Blue and the APC is unique in so many ways,” Di Toro said.